paulovn/sparql-kernel/doc/magics.rst

   %graph <uri>

-It is equivalent to using the ``FROM`` SPARQL keyword in a query, but when it is defined is automatically sent in all queries.
+It is equivalent to using the ``FROM`` SPARQL keyword in a query, but when defined it is automatically sent in all queries.

 ``%header``
 -----------

-Prepends a certain textual header line to all sparql queries.
+Prepends a certain textual header line to all SPARQL queries.
 This can be used to set some (potentially non SPARQL) command in the query.

 For instance Virtuoso endpoints accept the *DEFINE* keyword which can be used